ashyrbaew/factorioprints/README.md

 ## Architecture

+**admin** - contains admin panel settings and configurations,

-**Views** - contain logic for accepting request data and passing to Forms and Services
+**Views** - contains logic for accepting request data and passing to Forms and Services

-**Services** - contain business logic only
+**Urls** - contains URL matching patterns with Views

-**Models** - contain data and object presentation logic
+**Models** - contains data and object presentation logic

-**Forms** - contain logic for validating if request data is clean, exists and of proper format and shape.

-Read more about Services layer to get more understanding.
-Read more about Single Responsibility Principle.
+**Settings** - Contains Project common settings like DB, Time, etc

+**Api** - contains only API presentation app implemented with FastAPI framework

+## **Project Workflow Description**

+This parser project build with Django and Selenium to scrape data from and used FastAPI for API constraction Start project locally, go to localhost:8000 url in browser, you will see 2 url paths

+first one is for scrapping factorioprints/top second one is for update existing prints in db every minute so, if some prints dissapears from original website id will update our databse accordingly to view current prinst just start FastAPI project which is located in API directory and check url locally

 ## nginx

 Nginx is used as a reverse proxy server, thus, all web traffic goes though it and Django is not in public network.
-Since every subdomain uses different landing pages, the solution is to dispatch traffic using Host request header.
 See more details at nginx configs at nginx/conf.d/sites-available